open-telemetry/oteps/text/0225-configuration.md

 * The structure of the configuration can be validated via a schema.
 * Support environment variable substitution to give users the option to avoid storing secrets in these files.

+#### Out of scope

+* Embedding additional configuration files within a configuration file through an expression.
+Additional configuration providers MAY choose to support this use-case in the future.

 ## Internal details

 The schema for OpenTelemetry configuration is to be published in a repository to allow language implementations to leverage that definition to automatically generate code and/or validate end-user configuration.
 This will ensure that all implementations provide a consistent experience for any version of the schema they support.
 An example of such a proposed schema is available [here](https://github.com/MrAlias/otel-schema/tree/main/json_schema/schema).